Narashiman-K/RemoveDigitalSignaturefromPDF/readme.md

 # PDF Signature Removal and Processing Tool

-A .NET console application that loads a PDF, detects and removes all digital signatures using the GdPicture SDK, and saves a processed copy without signatures.
+A Nutrient .NET console application that loads a PDF, detects and removes all digital signatures using the GdPicture SDK, and saves a processed copy without signatures.

 ---